-The appointed officers must have a personal relationship with Jesus Christ and a lifestyle that exemplifies Christ to their peers and community.
-They must have an exemplary citizenship record at Northwest College and have an acceptable financial record.
-All students interested in leadership positions (e.g. ASB Executive Officers, Association Officers, Class Officers, Karisma Yearbook Officers, Resident Assistants, etc.) must have a cum of 2.75 GPA the semester prior to participating.
-All interested students must be making progress toward a Northwest College degree by successfully completing at least 24 academic credit hours during the two previous semesters.

-B. They shall be subject to approval of the Vice President for Student Development.
+- A. The selected Karisma officers must have a personal relationship with Jesus Christ and a lifestyle that exemplifies Christ to their peers and community.
+They must have exemplary citizenship and acceptable financial records at Northwest University.
+All Karisma officers must have at least a cumulative GPA of 2.75 the semester prior to participating.
+All interested students must be making progress toward a Northwest University degree by successfully completing at least 24 academic credit hours during the two previous semesters. - B. They shall be subject to approval of the Vice President for Student Development.